Instead of placing bets with them,

 Choosing The Right Sportsbook Software Provider

-with a layoff account, find out how it will help you make money.
+software comes with a layoff account, learn how it will help you generate

 Launching Your Bookie